Junebuggi/SYSC3303_GroupProject_L2G1/README.txt

  	   appropriate elevator.
 ElevatorTest.java
 	-> A jUNIT test class to test the methods of the Elevator class.
+ErrorES.java
+	-> This class implements the ElevatorState interface to set the State to Error and change characteristics
+	   of the Elevator.
 IdleES.java
 	-> This class implements the ElevatorState interface to set the State to Idle and change characteristics
 	   of the Elevator.